ChrisLFieldsII/react-native-project-template/README.md

 This template is composed of a few modules to get you started.
 You may need to remove/add according to your requirements.

 - `common` - This module contains common code that is shared across the whole project and other modules.
 Think your components like `buttons`, `text`, etc. Any generic utilities or types, etc. Your main `api` instance.
+  - the `common` module already exports some of the `react-native` components.
+We wrap and re-export them to control their look throughout the app in one place!
+If we imports these components like `View, Text, Button, etc` directly from `react-native` everywhere, it will make it hard to do things like implement dark mode or change the font later.